shree-raja/HPC_labs/Lab01/README.md

 - Evaluate the possibility of parallel execution.

 ## Results
-Quick Sort performed better than Bubble Sort due to its lower time complexity.
+Quick Sort performed better than Bubble Sort.
 Compiler optimizations improved execution efficiency by generating more optimized code.